MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

     - In **Machine Resources**, select **Virtual Hard Disk**.
 In **Browse** > **Select Destination Folder**, select the drive you created from the assigned logical unit.
     - In **Select Network** and **Add Properties**, select the required settings.
 In **Summary**, review the settings and select **Create**.
 Verify that the VM is listed in **VMs and Services** > **All Hosts** > **VMs**.

 4. On the new VM, install and customize the guest operating system and the applications that you want.
 Generalize the image using Sysprep.exe with the **/generalize** and the **/oobe** options to generalize the associated virtual hard disk.
-[Learn more][Sysprep Command-Line Options](/previous-versions/windows/it-pro/windows-8.1-and-8/hh825033(v=win.10)).
+[Learn more](/previous-versions/windows/it-pro/windows-8.1-and-8/hh825033(v=win.10)).
 When you're finished, ensure there are no .iso image files attached to the virtual DVD drive.

 ## Create a SAN copy-capable template from an existing VM